Overview

 - You can appoint replacement attorneys in case your first choice cannot act.

-How to Make a Lasting Power of Attorney
+How to Create a Lasting Power of Attorney

 - Complete the official LPA forms (online or paper).